CPCLab/lister/README.md

 # Constraints and recommendations

-## Constraint
+## Constraints

-- Multiple key per step is supported. (**TODO**: create a warning in the validator if a non-empty KV already existed).
 - Subprocess/substep is not currently supported to simplify data storage process (or let me know if this is really necessary, providing suggestion on how to store/serialize it would be great).
 Any subprocess will be stored simply as a next step from its parent process.
 - Some of the keys are not officially on the Amber's output parameter list (e.g., No. of atom in the used PDB molecules), but please feel free to suggest a new key.
 These suggested keys will be analyzed for further inclusion in metadata standard in the specific domain.
-- An additional annotation using underscore (''__"") is needed to indicate a not-yet considered terms. (**TODO**)
+- To indicate a not-yet considered terms, an additional annotation using underscore (''__"") is recommended.
 - Avoid the use of reference without explicit KV-pair (avoid e.g., "*Repeat step 1 with similar parameters*"), as this will make the metadata for that particular implicit step unextracted.
 - Comments are currently not yet extracted in the parser's output but it is already parsed in the background - still need to find a way how to simplify the data serialization.

 ## Recommendations